charliermarsh/trellis/README.md

 ![Trellis module version](https://shield.deno.dev/x/trellis)
 [![Actions status](https://github.com/charliermarsh/trellis/workflows/CI/badge.svg)](https://github.com/charliermarsh/trellis/actions)

-_Write Dockerfiles, Jenkinsfiles, and more, in TypeScript._
+_Write Dockerfiles and CI pipelines in TypeScript._

 Trellis is a portable CI/CD tool.
 With Trellis, you can define your Dockerfiles and CI/CD pipelines in TypeScript, and run them anywhere (locally or on a hosted